eneko/eneko.github.io/projects/99-swift-problems/index.md

 problems can be trivially solved using built-in functions.
 However, in these cases, you learn more if you try to find your own solution.

-Most of the above also applies to Swift, since both Swift and Scala are high-level modern languages.

-The problems are divided in seven categories:
+Problems are divided in seven categories:

 1. [Linked Lists](#linked-lists)
 2. [Arithmetic](#arithmetic)